mabiesen/microbit_group_presentation/README.md

 ### Full Example of the Microbit using Micropython and the Mu editor

-Lets say that you want the microbit to display "hello" every time button a is pressed:
+Lets say that you want the microbit to display "hello" every time button a is pressed.
+The code would be as follows:

 ```
 import microbit                            # import the microbit library, which contains functions for button_a and display